yashmadan123/DA-100-Analyzing-Data-with-Power-BI/Instructions/Labs/01-prepare-data-with-power-query-in-power-bi-desktop.md

 	![Picture 17](Linked_image_Files/01-prepare-data-with-power-query-in-power-bi-desktop_image5.png)

-	Tip: You can also save the file by click the **Save** icon located at the top-left.
+	Tip: You can also save the file by clicking the Save icon at the top-left.

 	![Picture 18](Linked_image_Files/01-prepare-data-with-power-query-in-power-bi-desktop_image6.png)

 ### **Task 2: Set Power BI Desktop options**

-In this task you will set Power BI Desktop options.
+In this task, you will set Power BI Desktop options.

 1. In Power BI Desktop, click the **File** ribbon tab to open the backstage view.